 Berkeley Forests: We Harvest Knowledge

-In accordance with guidance from UC Berkeley and the State of California, Berkeley Forests faculty and staff will be working remotely until May 3rd, 2020.
-The offices and other facilties at our research forests will also be closed until that date.
-All staff are still working remotely, and can be contacted via email.
+In accordance with guidance from UC Berkeley and the State of California, Berkeley Forests faculty and staff are working remotely through June of 2021, with the exception of the office at Blodgett Research Forest.
+If you wish to contact staff who are working remotely, you may do so via email.
 Please see the Berkeley Forests Staff page for contact information.

 Meeting the challenges

 Berkeley has long been involved in engaging California’s populations with its forests.
 We continue to produce a steady stream of graduates and knowledge that began with our first class of forestry graduates (1914), oldest permanent forest plots (1915), and longest running forestry summer camp (1917) in the Western United States.
 California’s forests provide protection for our major watersheds, renewable wood products, fish and wildlife habitat, scenic and recreational opportunities and a wide array of climate benefits.
 Ensuring that our working forests continue to provide essential ecosystem and climate benefits over the next century will be a major challenge.
 Global climate change will have far reaching impacts on forest ecosystems.
 Conservation in this era of change is confronted by the reality that no ecosystem, no matter how remote or wild, is protected.
 It is essential to develop and test appropriate management strategies for forested watersheds that will flourish under different climate change scenarios.
 Active research is needed to better understand the interactions of the changing climate and changing social needs on the growth and yields of timber species; water supply and quality; greenhouse gas fluxes related to forest vegetation, soils and harvested wood products; current and future risks from fires, air pollution, pests and diseases; and how all of these will affect rare plant and animal species.